realabdulkhaliq/mastering-numpy-hands-on-examples/README.md

 An array that has 1-D arrays as its elements is called a 2-D array.

 These are often used to represent matrix or 2nd order tensors.

+### 3-D Arrays

+An array that has 2-D arrays (matrices) as its elements is called a 3-D array.